Lupin3000/PicoVision/README.md

 (venv) $ rshell -p /dev/cu.usbmodem14301 cp examples/toaster.png /pyboard/
 ```

-## Upload all games
+## Upload games to PicoVision

-> Upload all local files to PicoVision device.
+Upload local files and folders to PicoVision device.
 After successful upload you can press the PicoVision `RESET` button.

+> After the upload and first tests, you can delete the games you don't like.

 ```shell
 # upload specific file